2002 North Carolina House of Representatives election: District 52

 The new 52nd district overlaps with much of the former 31st district.
 Incumbent Republican Richard Morgan, who has represented the 31st district since 1991, was re-elected here.

 District 53

 The new 53rd district overlaps with the eastern portion of the former 19th district.
-Incumbent Republican Donald S. Davis, who has represented the 19th district since 1995, didn't seek re-election.
+Incumbent Republican Don Davis, who has represented the 19th district since 1995, didn't seek re-election.
 Republican David Lewis won the open seat.

 District 54

 The new 54th district overlaps with southern portion of the former 24th district.
 Incumbent Democrat Joe Hackney, who has represented the 24th district and its predecessors since 1981, was re-elected here.

 District 55

 The new 55th district overlaps with much of the western portion of the former 22nd district.
 Incumbent Democrat Gordon Allen, who has represented the 22nd district since 1997, was re-elected here.

 District 56

 The new 56th district overlaps with the northern portion with the 24th district.
 Incumbent Democrat Verla Insko, who has represented the 24th district since 1997, was re-elected here.